KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 ### Separating specs into more files

 At first I tried to make sure there was a one-to-one mapping between the source files and spec files.
 Then the source files become a little big so I extracted parts of the classes into modules, but I continued to have one spec file per class which made the spec files really big.
-Then I read in Code Craft that the code should be split into as many files as possible with it making sense.
+Then I read in [Code Craft](https://www.amazon.com/Code-Craft-Practice-Writing-Excellent/dp/1593271190) that the code should be split into as many files as possible with it making sense.
 So I started making the specs much more modular.

-Instead of these tests being at the end of an 800 LOC spec file, it has its own file:
+Instead of these tests being at the end of an 800 LoC spec file, it has its own file:

 ```ruby
 # spec/anki_record/anki_package/anki_package_zip_spec.rb